 Intrigued, I began reading and discovered research shows kids who lie are thought to be more intelligent, have better executive functioning skills, and a heightened ability to see the world through other people’s eyes.

 It made me a little less uneasy about my own predicament with my daughter but I was still left feeling empty.

 I was still left with questions about how to respond to my daughter’s fibs.
 I wanted her to understand that lying is morally wrong, can destroy relationships, and should be avoided at all costs.

 What to do when your children lie

 Looking for an expert on this topic, I turned to Julia Pappas, a parent coach, and psychologist.
 (She also previously worked at my daughters’ school.)
-You can find her insightful podcast about kids and lying here.

 Here’s what Julia Pappas told me when we spoke: